iplanwebsites/MMM/utils/GigaMIDI/README.md

 The GigaMIDI dataset is a corpus of over 1 million MIDI files covering all music genres.

-We provide two subsets: `drums`, which contain MIDI files exclusively containing drum tracks, and `music` for all others.
-The `all` subset encompasses both of them.
+We provide three subsets: `drums-only`, which contain MIDI files exclusively containing drum tracks, `no-drums` for MIDI files containing any MIDI program except drums (channel 10) and `all-instruments-with-drums` for MIDI files containing multiple MIDI programs including drums.
+The `all` subset encompasses the three to get the full dataset.

 ## How to use